UKPLab/naacl2019-does-my-rebuttal-matter/README.md

 This repository contains selected code and data for our NAACL 2019 long paper on [Does my Rebuttal Matter?](https://arxiv.org/pdf/1903.11367.pdf).

+# Update March 2021

+After the publication of the original paper some members of the ACL community have expressed concerns about the technicalities of the consent collection procedure used during the ACL-2018 reviewing campaign.
+We take such concerns seriously, and due to ethical and privacy-related reasons can not make the textual reviewing data from ACL-2018 openly available.
+We have designed better data collection workflows since then, and you might have been involved in some of our later and current initiatives.

+We are working on technical solutions to make the textual data from ACL-2018 accessible in some form.
+In the meantime, due to the large number of requests, we release a completely anonymous _ACL-2018 Numerical Dataset_: it doesn't contain the sensitive textual data, but provides rich metadata incl. aspect scores, contribution evaluation and formal checks, as well as track and acceptance information.
+We hope that this data will serve as basis for non-NLP models of peer reviewing, and as a rich auxiliary signal for future NLP approaches.

+You can access the data via our University archive: https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2639?locale-attribute=en_US
+If you use it, please use the original "Does my Rebuttal Matter" paper as reference.

 ## Citation

 ```